 The Quality Assurance (QA) Program was established to promote and maintain ethical research conduct.
 The primary mission of the QA Program is to evaluate and improve human research protections through education, training, and monitoring.
 Quality Assurance staff work with investigators, research staff, and the IRB to ensure research is compliant with regulations, guidance, institutional policies, and best practices for human research protections.

-Quality Assurance Activities
+Quality Assurance Activities:

 The QA Program is responsible for reviewing activities associated with human research protections.
 These responsibilities include:

-- Routine, on-site QA audits.
+- Routine, on-site and virtual QA audits.

 - Assistance with IRB submissions, reporting, and recordkeeping.